W3ndige/rootnetsec.github.io/_posts/2019-02-26-vulnhub-rootthis.md

 -rw-r--r-- 1 root root 1868829 Dec  3 02:12 dump.sql
 ```

 SQL dump?
-Probably for the whole Drupal installation.
-Let's see, if we can find the password to the service within this file.
+Probably for the whole Drupal installation and may contain password for any users registred in this service.
+Let's take a look.

 ```sql
 --